 If you decide to file an appeal, you must use the Workers’ Compensation Board’s forms and format.
 Many claims are denied simply because of missing paperwork or incomplete forms.
 The completed documents must be filed and served on the opposing parties.

 Deadlines for filing, service, and responses are strict.
-By having an attorney and legal team to handle your administrative appeal, you can be sure that nothing was overlooked or forgotten.
-If you are still recovering from your injury or adjusting to a new lifestyle imposed by an illness, you should not have to handle the legal complexities of an appeal.
+By having an attorney and legal team handle your administrative appeal, you can be sure that nothing was overlooked or forgotten.
+If you are recovering from your injury or adjusting to a new lifestyle imposed by an illness, you should not have to handle the legal complexities of an appeal.

 Why You Need Us